APlusTeam/ISQA-3420/DFDDictionary.md

 * File License and CPE Information: Information about the source code, such as standard name, licenses, vulnerabilities, etc.
 * Project Info Request: it requests information about the project, such as what open source software is being utilized on the project and what are licenses and vulnerabilities.
 * Project Info Response: It contains information about projects, such as what open source software is being utilized on the project and what are licenses and vulnerabilities.
-* File Info Request: It requests information about a piece of software.
-* File Info Response: it contains information about the source code, such as standard name, licenses, vulnerabilities, etc.
 * CPE Info: It is the new version of the XML that holds CPE information.
 * CPE Request: It requests a new version of the XML that holds CPE information.
 * CPE Response: It is the response containing the new version of the XML that holds CPE information.